How to Protect Seniors from Scams: A Simple Guide for Families

 - Fake social media profiles

-Consumer protection officials recommend specific protocols when seniors encounter potential financial fraud.
-The “pause and verify” approach prevents emotional reactions that scammers try to provoke.
+Consumer protection officials recommend a "pause and verify" approach.
+This prevents the emotional reactions scammers try to trigger.

-- Independent confirmation: Look up official contact information through statements or websites – avoid using details from suspicious messages.
+Independent confirmation: Look up official contact information through statements or websites, not from the suspicious message.

-- Family consultation: Share concerns with trusted seniors and financial advisors before making decisions.
+- Family consultation: Share concerns with trusted family and financial advisors before making any decisions.

 - Police departments